russellding/Machine-Learning-Course-Project/code.md

  [1] B A B A A E D B A A B C B A E E A B B B
 Levels: A B C D E

+I used above result for submission.
+It seems that the results are all correct!
+(I am literally crying at this moment on 2 am...)